A change of employment contract terms can present legal risk for employers and can raise significant concerns with affected employees.

 A contract of employment does not have to be written but it is best practice for all employees to be provided with a written document setting out the terms and conditions of their employment.
 This helps to provide clarity over the rights and obligations of both the employer and the employee and to avoid misunderstandings that can result in dispute.

-By law, employees with an employment contract of one month or more must be provided with a ‘written statement of particulars’ within 2 months of the start of employment.
+By law, employees with an employment contract of one month or more must be provided with a written statement of particulars at the start of employment.
 The document should include specific information relating to the employment including, among other details, the employee’s and employer’s names, employment start date, holiday entitlement, place of work and whether there may be a requirement to relocate.

 Without a written statement of particulars, should an employment claim arise, the tribunal will decide on the terms to be applied when deciding the case.